LiveNathan/blog/_posts/2025-11-10-balancing-three-phase-power-a-learning-journey-for-av-technicians.md

 [^7]: AES75-2023 standard documentation shows that Music-Noise test signals exhibit frequency-dependent crest factors ranging from 12 dB at frequencies below 500 Hz to 18 dB at higher frequencies, representing realistic music program material more accurately than fixed-crest-factor test signals.

 [^8]: d&b audiotechnik, "D40 Reference Manual," amplifier specifications showing power consumption under various test conditions including "Noise CF 12 dB" representing live music use cases.

-[^9]: Merlijn van Veen, Senior Technical Support and Education Specialist, Meyer Sound.
-Personal communication, November 2025.
-Van Veen co-chaired the AES Standards Committee SC-04-03-A Task Group that developed AES75-2023.
-Quotes include: "AES75 has shown that the 12dB crest factor is subject to debate.
-Music-Noise is 18dB"; "Yes, we recommend MLTC as departure point"; "During a 'Bass drop' the tops are idling, while the subs are doing all of the heavy lifting, which may result in a huge—albeit temporary—increase in neutral current"; and guidance on neutral conductor protection and power distribution considerations.

 [^10]: Audio Engineering Society, "AES75-2023: AES standard for acoustics – Measuring loudspeaker maximum linear sound levels using noise," Published October 2023.
 Available at: https://www.aes.org/publications/standards/search.cfm?docID=116.
 The standard was developed by nearly 80 task group members representing automotive, consumer electronics, pro audio, post-production, and cinema industries, co-chaired by Merlijn van Veen (Meyer Sound) and Dr. Roger Schwenke (Meyer Sound).